ZOUHAIRFGRA/kessab-pro/README.md

      ./mvnw spring-boot:run
      ```

----

 ### Notes

 - Ensure you have **Node.js**, **npm**, **Expo CLI**, **Java (17+)**, and **Maven** installed on your machine.
-- Update the environment variables for the backend and frontend as needed.
+- Update environment variables for the backend and frontend as needed (e.g., API endpoints, QR code redirect URLs).

 ## 📚 Project Structure